-Lead time refers to the time taken between the start and completion of an operation or project.
+Lead time refers to the time taken – or allowed for – between the start and completion of an operation or project.
 The term is commonly used in supply chain management, project management, and manufacturing fields.

-Longer lead times often results in inefficiencies and wastage of resources, and companies must review their processing times against benchmarks to identify ways of improving their lead times.
-Reducing the lead time improves the overall productivity, resulting in higher revenues and profits.
+Longer lead times often result in inefficiencies and wastage of resources, and companies should review their processing times against benchmarks to identify ways of improving their lead times.
+Reducing the lead time improves overall productivity, resulting in higher revenues and profits.

 Failure to replenish stock is mostly caused by lead time delays, which varies among suppliers.
 Some common causes of lead time delays include natural disasters, human error, raw material shortages, inefficient inventory management systems, and other factors.

 Companies can reduce stockouts by using a vendor-management inventory program that automates the stock ordering process.
 The program stores supplier information for specific components, making it easy to order specific components when they are nearing completion.
-Automatic ordering reduces lead time by making inventory requests early enough, hence reducing shipping time and costs.
-For the most critical components, the company can maintain a database of backup suppliers who can supply inventory when the main supplier is unavailable.
+Automatic ordering reduces lead time by making inventory requests early enough to avoid stockouts, hence reducing shipping time and costs.
+For the most critical components, the company can maintain a database of backup suppliers who can supply inventory when the main supplier is unavailable or out of stock.

 Components of Lead Time

-1. Preprocessing time: It is also referred as the planning time, and it includes the time taken to receive a request for replenishment, understand it and create a purchase order (when buying an item) or create a job in the case of a manufacturing firm.
+1. Preprocessing time: This is also referred to as the planning time, and it includes the time taken to receive a request for replenishment, understand it and create a purchase order (when buying an item), or create a job in the case of a manufacturing firm.

 2. Processing time: The processing time is the time taken after receiving a purchase order to procure or produce the item.

-3. Waiting time: The time taken between procuring the items to the time the production process commences.
+3. Waiting time: The time that’s taken between procuring necessary items to the time when the production process commences.

-4. Storage time: Storage time is the amount of time that the items stay in the warehouse or factory awaiting delivery.
+4. Storage time: Storage time is the amount of time that items stay in the warehouse or factory awaiting delivery.

-5. Transportation time: The time that the produced item takes from the warehouse/factory to reach the customer.
+5. Transportation time: The time that the produced item takes to move from the warehouse/factory to the customer.